danReynolds/EARTH121/lessons/MassWasting.md

 Moist sand is adhesive, but given enough water, the saturated particles will flow apart easily.

 When clay is wetted, it becomes very slick and acts as a lubricating agent.
-Water also adds wait to the material, which may be enough to cause the material to slide or flow downslope.
+Water also adds weight to the material, which may be enough to cause the material to slide or flow downslope.

 2. Oversteepened Slopes